Overview of pregnancy complications

 Urinary tract infections in women

 An infection of the kidneys, bladder, or urethra.
 UTIs in pregnancy are considered to be complicated UTIs.
 Lifetime incidence of UTIs is 50% to 60% in adult women.
-Pregnant women should be screened for asymptomatic bacteriuria as it has been associated with higher rates of pyelonephritis, premature labor, and fetal mortality.[1]
+Pregnant women should be screened for asymptomatic bacteriuria as it has been associated with higher rates of pyelonephritis, premature labour, and fetal mortality.[1]

 Vaginitis